nix-community/nixago/README.md

 > Generate configuration files using [Nix][1].

 Ready to dynamically generate configuration files in your flake-based setup?
-Nixago is a flake library for easily generating configuration files using Nix expressions as the data source.
-It provides a rich [plugin system][2] for quickly generating configuration files for common development tools but can also be easily [customized][3] to fit any scenario.
+Nixago is a flake library for generating configuration files using Nix expressions as the data source.

 ## Features

 - Specify configuration data using native [Nix][1] syntax
-- Validate configuration data using the language features from [Cue][4]
-- Generate configuration files in any of the [supported formats][5]
+- Generate configuration files using any of the [supported engines][2]
 - Places all artifacts in the Nix store
-- Provides [plugins][2] for generating several types of configuration files
+- [Extensions][3] are provided for getting started

 ## Usage

-See the [quick start][6] for how to get started.
+See the [quick start][4] for how to get started.

 ## Testing